AthuSrinivas/Zoo-ed/README.md

 # Zoo-ed
 Zoo-ed is a Zoo management software where it manages healthcare and adoption of the animals.

-In this software accurate record keeping of situations and practices relating directly to animal, healthcare and their adoption is done.
+In this software, accurate record keeping of situations and practices relating directly to animal, healthcare and their adoption is done.

 Requirements to run the projects: